-WHEREAS, the American Medical Association and World Health Organization both recognize health care as a basic human right and its provision as an ethical obligation of a civil society; and
+WHEREAS, the American Medical Association and World Health Organization both recognize health care as a basic human right and its provision as an ethical

-WHEREAS, lack of insurance is associated with higher morbidity and mortality rates, and despite the efforts of the Patient Protection and Affordable Care Act, 27 million Americans remain uninsured; and
+WHEREAS, lack of insurance is associated with higher morbidity and mortality rates, and despite the efforts of the Patient Protection and Affordable Care Act, 27 million Americans remain uninsured^{3,4,5,6,7}; and

-WHEREAS, the U.S. spends 17.9% of its GDP on health care, double the Organization for Economic Co-operation and Development (OECD) average, and yet has a health system that ranks only 37th in the world, producing higher infant mortality rates, higher disease burden, and a lower life expectancy than other developed nations8,9,10,11,12,13; and
+WHEREAS, the U.S. spends 17.9% of its GDP on health care, double the Organization for Economic Co-operation and Development (OECD) average, and yet has a health system that ranks only 37th in the world, producing higher infant mortality rates, higher disease burden, and a lower life expectancy than other developed nations^{8,9,10,11,12,13}; and

-WHEREAS, the U.S. spends over 8% of its healthcare dollars on administration, which is 2.5 times the OECD average, more than any other OECD country; and
+WHEREAS, the U.S. spends over 8% of its healthcare dollars on administration, which is 2.5 times the OECD average, more than any other OECD country14; and

-WHEREAS, narrow provider networks incentivized by the current health insurance system prevent patients from having the freedom to choose their doctors, and employer-based private health insurance restricts patients from having full freedom to choose their insurance plan15,16,17,18; and
+WHEREAS, narrow provider networks incentivized by the current health insurance system prevent patients from having the freedom to choose their doctors, and employer-based private health insurance restricts patients from having full freedom to choose their insurance plan^{15,16,17,18}; and